Agenda

 Leading Secure Innovation: Cyber Strategy in Tennessee

-2:25 PM - 3:00 PM (35 mins)
+2:05 PM - 2:35 PM (30 mins)

 Cyber threats are growing in scale and sophistication, placing new pressures on agency leaders to lead with confidence and clarity.
 This session will equip you with the strategies and structures needed to elevate your cybersecurity posture, protect critical assets, and embed a culture of shared responsibility.
+You will gain actionable insights into strengthening application security, coordinating cross-agency response efforts, and building resilient teams capable of adapting to an ever-evolving threat landscape.

 • Advance your cybersecurity maturity through executive-level oversight